-- 6. Removable arm sleeves, calf sleeves and wrist sweat bands are legal to wear in competition. - F. Jewelry: Contestants wearing billed caps, jewelry of any kind, including earrings, adornments such as medallions, will not be permitted to compete.
-Narrow headbands, bobby pins and small plain hair clips to keep the hair from interfering with a contestant's vision will be permitted.
-If religious medals are worn, they shall be taped to the body under the uniform.
-Medical medals can be worn but must be taped to the body and the alert must be visible.
-Contestants with painted bodies or faces as well as any costumes will not be permitted to compete nor participate in awards ceremonies. - G. State Series Rules: All meets will be conducted in accordance with the Track and Field and Cross Country Running rules published in the current National Federation Track and Field Rule Book (or Illinois interpretation of said rules). - 1.
-Finish Line: In the regional meets, sectional meets and at the state final, runners will finish each race at the mouth of the chute (the wide mouth chute is required for regional/sectional/state meets and is highly recommended for all races conducted during the season).
+6. Removable arm sleeves, calf sleeves and wrist sweat bands are legal to wear in competition.

+F. Jewelry: Contestants wearing jewelry will be permitted to compete.
+Narrow headbands, to keep the hair from interfering with a contestant's vision will be permitted.
+Contestants with painted bodies or faces as well as any costumes will not be permitted to compete nor participate in awards ceremonies.

+G. State Series Rules: All meets will be conducted in accordance with the Track and Field and Cross Country Running rules published in the current National Federation Track and Field Rule Book (or Illinois interpretation of said rules).

+1. Finish Line: In the regional meets, sectional meets and at the state final, runners will finish each race at the mouth of the chute (the wide mouth chute is required for regional/sectional/state meets and is highly recommended for all races conducted during the season).
 This is the front end (wide part-front end) of the chute and not the neck (narrow part-back end) of the chute.
 The width of the finish line at the State Final Meet will be 15 feet.
 That is also the minimum width for the finish line for races at the regional and sectional.
 It is recommended the depth of the chute at the regional and sectional be 15-25 feet.
 Coaches need to practice their runners finishing races by running past the finish line approximately 15-20 feet in practice and during the regular season.
-Runners should be taught to run through the finish line just like in races on the track. - 2.
-The races in the regional, sectional and state final meets will finish at the "mouth" of the chute. - 3.
-At the state final meet, computer scoring will be used.
+Runners should be taught to run through the finish line just like in races on the track.

+2. The races in the regional, sectional and state final meets will finish at the "mouth" of the chute.

+3. At the state final meet, computer scoring will be used.
 The (RFID) computer tag will be attached to the front bib.
 The bib/chip will be attached with 4 safety pins high on the front of each competitor's uniform.
 The bib/chip will not be returned to meet management.
 Competitors must be careful not to bend the front bib as this may damage the computer chip which is attached to the bib.
 Essentially the chip is used as a timing device and the torso will be used for scoring (NFHS 9-3-2).
-Video review will be used to assist in scoring the meet.
+Video review will be used as the primary tool for scoring the meet.
 It is important to note that Illinois interprets this differently than the NFHS in rule 9-3-3.